+I was born in the north-east of England, but my ancestry is Scottish and Irish.
 I spent several years as an academic neuroscientist/ psychologist specialising in the field of anxiety and panic, and working at the Hôpital Pitié-Salpêtrière in Paris and the Institute of Neurology in London.
 After a few twists and turns, including some unwise years advising a tobacco company on smoking and health and safer cigarettes, and the acquisition of a master’s degree in Creative Writing, I moved to a croft in the north-west Highlands of Scotland.
 There I practiced as a therapist specialising in narrative psychology, myth- and storytelling, as well as in other creative imagination techniques and clinical hypnotherapy.
 During these years I also developed training courses in narrative psychology for a major psychology training organisation which provided Continuing Professional Development certification for clinical psychologists and other health professionals in the National Health Service.
 Using the business name ‘Metamorphia’ I also offered a range of creative imagination courses based on myth, story and both creative and therapeutic writing, as well as holding relaxation and meditation classes.
 I worked with a number of different organisations as a coach, mentor and consultant on team-building and managing change,

 My husband David Knowles and I founded literary publisher Two Ravens Press (now under new ownership) in 2006, and in 2012 launched EarthLines magazine (http://www.earthlines.org.uk), a full-colour print publication for writing about nature, place and the environment.